Essential Life Hacks for Skiing in Europe

 So, get some house shoes!
 They can be flip flops, sneakers, or anything designated only for interior use.
 Again, you can wear your outside shoes to your room, but then remove them and place them on a mat or designated place to dry.

 Ski infrastructure and public transit are world class in the Alps.
-This applies to ski busses.
+Case in point is the local ski bus network.

 Austria and Switzerland